From the Field · Seasonal Management

 May 19, 2026 · 5 min read

-On GnRH injection days specifically — the doses that drive ovulation timing — I work as early as practical.
-The hormonal response is more reliable before the peak heat load of the day.
-This is not always possible to accommodate around producer schedules, but when it is, it helps.
+GnRH days are where I push hardest on scheduling, since the hormone response is more reliable before the peak heat of the day.
+That is not always possible to fit around producer schedules, but when it is, it helps.

 When to delay rather than push